Lehks/mercury/README.md

 ##### Naming Conventions

-In contrast to the setting of fixed names, naming conventions can be set on any level (although changing the conventions on column level does rarely make sense).
+In contrast to the setting of fixed names, naming conventions can be set on any level (although changing the conventions on column level rarely makes sense).
 The conventions then apply to all of the names that are on the same level or below (e.g. the globally set conventions apply to all databases their tables and columns whereas a convention set on database level will apply only to that database and its tables and columns).

 Also, the conventions have cascading behavior.
 For example, when a convention is set on global level and another convention is set on database level for a single database, then the global convention will apply to all databases except the one that has its conventions set on database level.